FREE PHONE CONSULTATION

 Is hypnosis different from meditation?

 All meditation is a particular kind of hypnosis.
 It uses a point of focus such as the breath, fixation on an object, or word, phrase or mantra to achieve altered awareness.
-Some forms of meditation are only interested in going into the hypnotic state and staying there for relaxation and stilling the mind.
+Some forms of meditation are only interested in accessing the hypnotic state for relaxation and stilling the mind.
 Other forms listen for guidance.
 What you term hypnosis differs essentially from meditation in being specifically goal related, quickly mastered and effective in even a few minutes.
 Hypnosis implants an idea (suggestion) once the state is induced.

 Can I believe all the information that comes out of hypnosis?